 RNOInfoScreen works as a front-end to various music and media players by

 Why?
-Because I listen music on my MorphOS computers a lot and I wanted to
+Because I listen to music on my MorphOS computers a lot and I wanted

-I'm not using the computer otherwise.
+when I'm not otherwise utilising the computer screen.

 - Detects the running player and gets the information from it automatically